Home

 House of Spirits

-According to Thai folklore, the spirits residing in the Spirit House are regarded as the Guardian Spirits of the Land.
-Their main role is to watch over and protect the home and its residents.
-Thai Spirit Houses provide a favorable shelter for the spirits to prevent bad luck or misfortune.
+According to Thai folklore, the spirits residing in the Spirit House are revered as the Guardian Spirits of the Land.
+Their primary role is to safeguard the home and its occupants, warding off bad luck and misfortune.

-The House of Spirits manifests the most fundamental spiritual side in Thai people's life.
-Paying respect to the Spirit House is a matter of instinct and ritual.
-Nowadays in Thailand, the devotion to Buddhism most often shows itself in rituals within a temple, while Thai devotion to spirits, and especially the Guardians of the Land, most often shows itself in their front yards.
+The House of Spirits represents a fundamental aspect of Thai spiritual life.
+Paying homage to the Spirit House is instinctive for Thais, a ritual deeply ingrained in their cultural consciousness.
+While devotion to Buddhism often manifests through temple rituals, Thai reverence for spirits, particularly the Guardians of the Land, is most visibly expressed in their front yards.

 Buddhist Meditation

-Until today, it is a social requirement for every Thai youngster and sometimes even grown men to undergo sanctified religious training.
-They shave their heads, dress in saffron, white, or orange robes (as monks in the picture above), and guided by monastic principles and rules practice the ethical Buddha philosophy of enlightenment in the Buddhist monasteries for a couple of weeks or months.
+Until today, it remains a social custom for every Thai youngster, and sometimes even grown men, to undergo sanctified religious training.
+As part of this tradition, they ritually shave their heads, including eyebrows, and don saffron or orange robes, typical attire for monks as depicted in the image on the right.
+Guided by monastic principles and rules, they immerse themselves in the ethical teachings of Buddha philosophy, seeking enlightenment in Buddhist monasteries for periods ranging from a few weeks to several months.

-Meditation is one of the most essential aspects of Buddhism practiced regularly by many Thai Buddhists and even secular persons as means of promoting inner peace and happiness.
+Meditation stands as one of the most fundamental practices in Buddhism, regularly observed by countless Thai Buddhists and even secular individuals to foster inner peace and happiness.

 • Intl.
 Buddhist Meditation Centre in Wat Mahathat (Tel: 02 623 6325)